bartblast/hologram/README.md

 * Particularly welcoming to new Elixir converts or novice developers, prioritizing intuitive usability to streamline feature development without excessive technical troubleshooting or writing boilerplate code.

 ## Features

+Please note that the "Readme" file is currently undergoing an overhaul, and the "Features" section may not be up to date.

 ### Elixir Syntax